Pylons/pyramid/docs/narr/project.rst

    ...
    Finished processing dependencies for MyProject==0.1

-This will install your application's :term:`package` into the interpreter so it can be found and run as a :term:`WSGI` application inside a WSGI server.
+This will install the :term:`distribution` representing your application's into the interpreter's library set so it can be found and run by :term:`PasteDeploy` via ``paster serve``.

 .. index::
    pair: running; tests